Lechlade-on-Thames

 14 November 2025

-Local Plan consultation opens
+Local Plan consultation opens - 150 homes proposed at this site

 2 December 2025

-Secretary of State declines screening direction request
+Secretary of State declines to make screening direction

 2 January 2026

-2026
+Summer 2026

 Key Consultation Questions